nodejs-mobile/nodejs-mobile/doc_mobile/FAQ.md

 ## How can I improve Node.js load times?

 Applications that contain a large number of files in the Node.js project can have their load times decreased by reducing the number of files.
 While installing npm modules, these can be installed with the `--production` flag, so that modules that are used for development only are not included in your project, e.g.: `npm install --production <module_name>`.
-Using tools that merge all nodejs project files into a bundle, such as [`noderify`](https://www.npmjs.com/package/noderify) and using the bundle instead has been observed to improve load times in most situations.
+Using tools that merge all nodejs project files into a bundle, such as [`noderify`](https://www.npmjs.com/package/noderify) or [`esbuild`](https://esbuild.github.io/) and using the bundle instead has been observed to improve load times in most situations.

 ## Can I run two or more Node.js instances?